VIPASO Solution Overview

 Bluetooth Service Communication

-This functionality is the most important and most complex one inside the application.
-This is the case because the Bluetooth and server communication support payment and exchanging transaction data between devices.
-Via Bluetooth, the Pay and PoS applications are exchanging session ID, timestamp of payment and short commands that are related to the flow in the payment process.
-Those commands communicate signaling data and synchronize the user experience on both devices.
-With the help of the Bluetooth technology, the proximity of these two devices to each other is ensured by a managed perimeter.
+Bluetooth and server communication support payment and exchanging transaction data between devices.
+Via Bluetooth, the Pay and PoS applications exchange session ID, timestamp of payment and short commands related to the flow in the payment process.
+These commands communicate signalling data and synchronize the user experience on both devices.
+Using Bluetooth technology, the proximity of these two devices to each other is ensured by a managed perimeter.

 The detailed payment flow between mobile apps and the payment service is displayed on the diagram below: